-A certain lot or piece of ground, with the frame tenement thereon erected, situate in the borugh of Curwensville, beginning at a post on the north side of State street and corner of lot No. 26, new or formerly belonging to Hays Hartsock, thence extending along the same north 180 feet to an illey 20 feet wide, thence along said alley east 50 feet to lot No. 28, thence south along the same 180 feet to State street, and west 50 feet to place of beginning, and known in the plan of said town as No. 2) -Seized and taken in execution and to be sold as the property of Lewis Laporte and Lindley Lewelln.
+A certain lot or piece of ground, with the frame enement thereon erected, situate in the borough of Curwensville, beginning at a post on the north side of State street and corner of lot No. 26, now or ormerly belonging to Hays Hartsock, thence extending along the same north 180 feet to an alley 20 feet wide, thence along said alley east 50 feet to lot No. 28, thence south along the same 180 feet to State street, and west 50 feet to place of beginning. and known in the plan of said town as No. 29 -Seized and taken in execution and to be sold as the property of Lewis Laporte and Lindley Lewellin.
+Also-Aff that tract or piece of land situate in Ferguson township, beginning at a post, (also a corner of the first herein recited tract, Fox's Reward) and of land conveyed to Vastine & Boone, thence by said land south 40 deg, west 222 perches more or less to a post, thence by old surveys north 88 deg, east 356 perches more or less to a dogwood, thence along the original boundary of said tract, (Fox's Reward) south 50 deg. west 292 perches to the place of beginning, containing 177 acres and 31 perches.

-Also-All that tract or piece of land situat in Ferguson township, beginning at a post (also apprener of the first herein recited tract, Fox's Reward) and of land conveyed to Vastine & Boone, thence by said land south 40 deg, west 222 perches nore or less to a post, thence by old surveys north 88 cg. east 356 perches more or less to a dogwood, theree along the original boundary of said tract, (Bax's Reward) south 50 deg. west 292 perches to the place of beginning, containing 177 acres and 31 perdes.
-Seized and taken in execution and to be sold as the property of David Ferguson.
-ALSO-A certain house and lot in the boroughof Clearfield, fronting 60 feet on Market street and extending back 200 feet to an alley, and bounded on the south by said Market street, on the east by lot No. 150, on the north by an alley, and on the west by lot No. 134, and known as lot No. 141.- Seized and taken in execution and to be sold as the property of James Hellenbach.
+Scized and taken in execution and to be sold as

--A house and lot in Curwensville borough, bounded east by Samuel Clark, south by afey, west by land of Wm.
-Irvin, and north by the crie turnpike, with a frame house erected theren Seized and taken in execution and to be eld as the property of J. Y. D. Murphy.
+the property of David Ferguson -A certain house and lot in the borough of Clearfield, fronting 60 feet on Market street and extending back 200 feet to an alley, and bounded on the south by said Market street, on the east by lot No. 150, on the north by an alley, and on the west by lot No. 131, and known as lot No. 141 .-Seized and taken in execution and to be sold as the property of James Hellenbach.

-Also-Two certain lots of land in Curwe sville borough, Clearfield county, adjoining Stanstreet, lot of Jesse Richards and others, with a lage tavern house and stable thereon erceted.
-Aso, one other lot, adjoining State street, let of Nmcy Scofield, and others, with frame house and frame sheds thereon erec ed.
-Scized and take in exe-cution and to be sold as the property of Wm.
+ALSO-A house and lot in Curwensville borough bounded east by Samuel Clark, south by alley, west by landsof Wm.
+Irvin, and north by the Eric turnpike, with a frame house erected thereon - Seized and taken in execution and to be sold as the property of J. Y. D. Murphy.
+Also-Two certain lots of land in Curwensville borough, Clearfield county, adjoining State street, lot of Jesse Richards and others, with a large tavern house and stable thereon created.
+Also, one ther lot, adjoining State street, let of Naney Scofield, and others, with frame house and frame sheds thereon erec ed.
+Seized and taken in execution and to be sold as the property of Wm.
 W